unitreerobotics/laikago_ros/README.md

 Simulation related: laikago_controller, laikago_gazebo

-If you want to simulate with [Gazebo](http://gazebosim.org/), we recommend x86 platform.
-ARM platform is not suggested for simulation.
+If you want to simulate with [Gazebo](http://gazebosim.org/), we recommend *x86 platform*. *ARM platform* is not suggested for simulation.

 The test environment is: Ubuntu 16.04 + ROS Kinetic.
 Ubuntu 18.04 + ROS Melodic is comming soon.